Pope John Paul II: Other criticism and controversy

 John Paul II was widely criticised for a variety of his views.
-He was a target of criticism from progressives for his opposition to the ordination of women and use of contraception, and from traditional Catholics for his support for the Second Vatican Council and its reform of the liturgy.
+He was a target of criticism from progressives for his opposition to the ordination of women, opposition to the use of contraception, for his increased centralization of power, and for curtailing some post-Second Vatican Council practices which he deemed as going beyond what the Second Vatican Council documents authorized.
+Traditionalist Catholics frequently criticized him for his support for the Second Vatican Council and its reform of the liturgy.

 John Paul II's response to child sexual abuse within the Catholic Church has also come under heavy censure.

 Opus Dei controversies

 John Paul II was criticised for his support of the Opus Dei prelature and the 2002 canonisation of its founder, Josemaría Escrivá, whom he called "the saint of ordinary life".
-Other movements and religious organisations of the church went decidedly under his wing Legion of Christ, the Neocatechumenal Way, Schoenstatt, the charismatic movement, etc. And he was accused repeatedly of taking a soft hand with them, especially in the case of Marcial Maciel, founder of the Legion of Christ.
+Other movements and religious organisations of the church went decidedly under his wing Legion of Christ, the Neocatechumenal Way, Schoenstatt, the Charismatic Movement, etc. And he was accused repeatedly of taking a soft hand with them, especially in the case of Marcial Maciel, founder of the Legionaries of Christ.

 In 1984 John Paul II appointed Joaquín Navarro-Valls, a member of Opus Dei, as Director of the Vatican Press Office.
 An Opus Dei spokesman said that "the influence of Opus Dei in the Vatican has been exaggerated".
 Of the nearly 200 cardinals in the Catholic Church, only two are known to be members of Opus Dei.

+Pope John Paul II was said to engage in Self-flagellation, a practice of whipping oneself which is often used within Opus Dei.